Drifting is like the figure skating of motorsports. It requires serious skills, style, and most importantly, the right car.

 Suspension: Front – Double Wishbone | Rear – Depreciated Rack

 The 300zx is a lot of car for the money.
-It isn’t on the hit list for most drifters out there but damn, don’t they look gorgeous when going sideways.
+It isn’t on the hit list for most drifters out there, but damn, don’t they look gorgeous when going sideways?
 So much so that even Lamborghini felt the need to copy some of its design cues for the Diablo.

-It comes with twin turbos that provide more than enough grunt to break traction and its long, tourer-esque dimensions make it easy-ish to control your drift angle.
+The twin-turbo forced induction system provides more than enough grunt to break traction and its long, tourer-esque dimensions make it easy-ish to control your drift angle.